kriz-karlo-fajardo/odin-recipes/README.md

-Recipe is a combination of all elements like title, h and p, lists, links, and images.
+Recipe is a combination of all HTML elements like title, h and p, lists, links, and images.